Fundamental Recovery Bounds for SPAD Signals under Stationary Flux: Erlang-Poisson Duality

-The Erlang PDF (Fig.~\ref{fig:poisson_erlang_plots}, Middle) describes the distribution of the waiting time $\hat{t}$ until the $N$-th event occurs in a Poisson process with rate $\hat{\lambda}$.
-It is a special case of the Gamma distribution, where the shape parameter is an integer $N$\cite[Ch.~5]{ross2014introduction}:
+The Erlang PDF (Fig.~\ref{fig:SUPP_poisson_erlang_plots} herein, Middle) describes the distribution of the waiting time ${t}$ until the $N$-th event occurs in a Poisson process with rate ${\lambda}$.
+It is a special case of the Gamma distribution, where the shape parameter is an integer $N$ (See Ref.~\cite{ross2014introduction} herein):

-In a sensor unaffected by dead time $\tau_d$, a photo-detection event is modeled as a Poisson process with a constant rate parameter $\lambda$ (photons/second).
-Let $N$ denote the number of events within a fixed exposure time $T$.
-The probability of exactly $N$ events follows Eq.~(\ref{eq:SPAD_PAS_poisson_pmf_def}):

-Alternatively, consider the continuous random variable $t_N$, representing the time of the $N$-th event.
-The PDF of $t_N$ follows Eq.~(\ref{eq:SPAD_PAS_erlang_pdf_def}):

-These two formulations are related.
-From Ref.~\cite[Sec.~5.3]{ross2014introduction}, having exactly $N$ events by time $T$ is equivalent to having the $N$-th event before time $T$, while the $(N+1)$-th event occurs after time $T$.
-Therefore, the Poisson PMF can be expressed as the difference between two Erlang CDFs (Fig.~\ref{fig:poisson_erlang_plots}, Bottom):
+From Ref.~\cite{ross2014introduction} herein, having exactly $N$ events by time $T$ is equivalent to having the $N$-th event before time $T$, while the $(N+1)$-th event occurs after time $T$.
+Therefore, the Poisson PMF can be expressed as the difference between two Erlang CDFs (Fig.~\ref{fig:SUPP_poisson_erlang_plots} herein, Bottom):

 where